Technology and Digital Media

 About This Web Site | www.frick.org

-Floyd Sweeting III, Head of Information Technology and New Media, Vivian Gill, Creative Director for Digital Media, and Valery Chen, Front-End Web Developer, are responsible for the layout, design, development and maintenance of this Web site.
-We recently re-launched our site, enhancing its clarity and accessibility as well as adding an array of new programs and features.
+Floyd Sweeting III, Head, Technology and Digital Media, Vivian Gill, Creative Director for Digital Media, and Valery Chen, Front-End Web Developer, are responsible for the layout, design, development and maintenance of this Web site.
+In 2012 we re-launched our site using Drupal, enhancing its clarity and accessibility as well as adding an array of new programs and features.
 Web site liaisons in each department of The Frick Collection and Frick Art Reference Library contribute to developing the content for the sites.
 A committee representing all parts of the institution discusses content and partnerships.
 The Web site is under the editorial direction of Michaelyn Mitchell.

 To contact a member of our staff, see Contact Information.